haiwen/seafile-docker/README.md

     ```
     Of course you could also just use the old paths but I would strongly advise against that.

+     *Tip:* If you want to use a different path, like a separate drive, to store your Docker volumes, simply create a dynamic link like this:
+    ```
+    docker service stop
+    mv /var/lib/docker/volumes /var/lib/docker/volumes-bak
+    mkdir -p /mnt/external/volumes
+    ln -sf /mnt/external/volumes /var/lib/docker
+    docker service start
+    ```

 5. ***(Optional) Reverse Proxy***